Where Germans go to town with 100% renewables

 There are further advantages to this model of a self-sufficient urban energy cell with battery storage as an active component, as Stephan May, CEO of the Siemens Business Unit Medium Voltage and Systems, explains: “This allows us to absorb and release energy for a range of purposes, including maximizing security of supply and the ability to black-start the grid autonomously.”
 It’s a model that may soon be followed in many other places.

 “In a future stage, we are considering a power-to-gas component by providing customers with CO2-free gas created through electrolysis,” says Bernd Koch.
 Such a component might also see the systemic integration of an electrolyzer such as the Siemens Silyzer.
-By adding a power-to-liquid plant, it would be possible to process up to 1,000 tonnes of CO2from a nearby glassworks into methanol annually.
+By adding a power-to-liquid plant, it would be possible to process up to approximately 5,000 tonnes of CO2 from an industrial area into methanol annually.
 In parallel, infrastructure solutions for electrommobility are to be developed.

 Another project for the future is the integration of the whole data network onto the new IoT-platform MindSphere.
 SSW would be the first municipal utility using MindSphere.